Skip to content

 Run:

-docker compose exec -it nso ncs_cli -u admin -C
+docker compose exec -it nso ncs_cli -u admin

 NSO is complaining about "no matching host key found"